Texas: Politics

-In the 1870s, white Democrats wrested power back in the state legislature from the biracial coalition at the end of Reconstruction.
-In the early 20th century, the legislature passed bills to impose poll taxes, followed by white primaries; these measures effectively disfranchised most blacks, poor whites and Mexican Americans.
-In the 1890s, 100,000 blacks voted in the state; by 1906, only 5,000 could vote.
-As a result, the Democratic Party dominated Texas politics from the turn of the century, imposing racial segregation and white supremacy.
+The Democratic Party dominated Texas politics from the turn of the 20th century, imposing racial segregation and white supremacy.
 It held power until after passage in the mid-1960s of national civil rights legislation enforcing constitutional rights of all citizens.

-Although Texas was essentially a one-party state during this time and the Democratic primary was viewed as "the real election", the Democratic Party had conservative and liberal factions, which became more pronounced after the New Deal.
-Additionally, several factions of the party briefly split during the 1930s and 1940s.

-The state's conservative white voters began to support Republican presidential candidates by the mid-20th century.
-After this period, they supported Republicans for local and state offices as well, and most whites became Republican Party members.
+The state's conservative White voters began to support Republican presidential candidates by the mid-20th century.
+After this period, they supported Republicans for local and state offices as well, and most Whites became Republican Party members.
 The party also attracted some minorities, but many have continued to vote for Democratic candidates.
 The shift to the Republican Party is much-attributed to the fact the Democratic Party became increasingly liberal during the 20th century, and thus increasingly out-of-touch with the average Texas voter.
-As Texas was always a conservative state, voters switched to the GOP, which now more closely reflected their beliefs.
+As Texas was always a conservative state, voters switched to the Republicans, which now more closely reflected their beliefs.
 Commentators have also attributed the shift to Republican political consultant Karl Rove, who managed numerous political campaigns in Texas in the 1980s and 1990s.
-Other stated reasons included court-ordered redistricting and the demographic shift in relation to the Sun Belt that favored the Republican Party and conservatism.
+Other stated reasons included court-ordered redistricting and the growing Sun Belt cities' conservatism unlike the liberal tradition of their northeastern counterparts as well as the popularity of Republican party in the suburbs.

 The 2003 Texas redistricting of Congressional districts led by Republican Tom DeLay, was called by The New York Times "an extreme case of partisan gerrymandering".
 A group of Democratic legislators, the "Texas Eleven", fled the state in a quorum-busting effort to prevent the legislature from acting, but was unsuccessful.
 The state had already redistricted following the 2000 census.
 Despite these efforts, the legislature passed a map heavily in favor of Republicans, based on 2000 data and ignoring the estimated nearly one million new residents in the state since then.
 Career attorneys and analysts at the Department of Justice objected to the plan as diluting the votes of African American and Hispanic voters, but political appointees overrode them and approved it.
 Legal challenges to the redistricting reached the national Supreme Court in the case League of United Latin American Citizens v.
 Perry (2006), but the court ruled in favor of the state (and Republicans).